 faculty and students.
 Oklahoma's public liberal arts university is

-the University of Science and Arts of Oklahoma.
+the University of Science and Arts of Oklahoma, located in

 Regional University: A university that offers